 The Ontario Government operates an information centre staffed by personnel familiar with provincial services and programs.
 The office serving our region is located in London at 659 Exeter Road.
 Telephone 519-873-400 or toll-free 1-800-267-8097.
 Office hours are Monday to Friday 8:30 a.m. to 5:00 p.m.

-For any additional information on the Retail Business Holidays Act, the Employment Standards Act, or any Ontario legislation affecting business, the St. Thomas & District Chamber of Commerce recommends Members contact the General Inquiry Unit of the Ontario Ministry of Government Services in Toronto.
+For any additional information on the Retail Business Holidays Act, the Employment Standards Act, or any Ontario legislation affecting business, the St. Thomas & District Chamber of Commerce recommends Members contact the General Inquiry Unit of the Ontario Ministry of Government and Consumer Services in Toronto.
 Telephone 1-800-268-1142 or 416-326-8555.

 Anyone wishing to obtain a copy of the Retail Business Holidays Act or other provincial legislation may place an order with Publications Ontario at 1-800-668-9938.

 St. Thomas, Central Elgin & Southwold including Port Stanley, Belmont, Shedden, Fingal, Talbotville, Sparta and Union